OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 NSX Specific
 ============

-This section desribes how to create a vnet in OpenNebula that reference to a logical switch in NSX-V or NSX-T
+This section describes how to create a vnet in OpenNebula that reference a logical switch in NSX-V or NSX-T.

+.. warning:: NSX_STATUS must be OK before a logical switch created, imported or deleted.

 Creating a new **logical switch**